 Lemon balm belongs to family Lamiaceae is scientifically known as Melissa officinalis is native to EasterMediterraneanan and western Asia.
 The plant is used from a very long time in many cultures for the treatment of headache, stomach related problems, neurological and rheumatoid diseases (5).

 Lemon balm is a perennial herb measuring from 30 to 80 cm in height and it grows in clumps its propagation is mainly through softwood cutting.
-The plant requires sunny weather and well-aerated sandy soil with rich in organic matter.
+The plant requires sunny weather and well-aerated sandy soil rich in organic matter.

 Basil is a beautiful aromatic herb of Ocimum family.
 This plan is best known for its medicinal value like anti-aging, antioxidants, anti-inflammatory and antimicrobial properties.
 Basil herbs require a well-drained soil and proper watering with at least 6 hours of sunlight.
 For best dense growth cut the tip and flowers.